uvarc/rc-website/content/post/2024-july-scratch-purge.md

 {{% /accordion-item %}}

 {{% accordion-item title="5.
 What should I do with files that I still need? " id="faq-5" %}}
 We encourage users to back up their important data.
 Data can be transferred to either your home storage (50G) or leased storage (if applicable).
+For more details, see *"What storage options does RC provide?"*

 Learn more about available [data transfer tools](/userinfo/data-transfer/).
 {{% /accordion-item %}}

 {{% accordion-item title="6.
 Can deleted files be restored if needed later? " id="faq-6" %}}